Inclusive Language: What You Need to Know When Casting

 It’s also important to capitalize the B in Black when referring to a group in cultural terms to reflect the shared sense of identity associated with the word.
 Similarly, you should use these words as adjectives when referring to groups, and not nouns.
 For example, never say “blacks,” but “Black people.”

-QuickFrame client HASK uses a diversity of talent to show that their products are inclusive of the needs of different communities.
+QuickFrame customer HASK uses a diversity of talent to show that their products are inclusive of the needs of different communities.

 Latinx/Hispanic